BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

 others, this is a problem because since the kNN algorithm relies on distance measurement it will give more importance to features with larger values.

-In order to prevent our algorithm from giving too much importance a few feature, we will need to normalize them.
+In order to prevent our algorithm from giving too much importance to a few features, we will need to normalize them.
 One way to do so is to use the `scale`
 function:

 {% highlight R %}
 wdbcNormalized <- as.data.frame(scale(wdbc[-1]))
 {% endhighlight %}

-You can check that the means of every feature is null now:
+You can check that the mean of every feature is null now:

 {% highlight R %}
 summary(wdbcNormalized[c('radius_mean', 'area_worst', 'symmetry_se')])